Alberto-Ibarra/pet_rescue/README.md

 As a user I want to search for specific pets<br>
 As a user I want to register an account<br>

 A full CRUD application built with Node.js, Express, EJS, and MongoDB.
 No CSS frameworks were used. grid-template-colums were used to handle the flow of the application.
 In this application you can create, read, update, delete, and search for pets.
-A login and registration was also created and users login can only add, edit or delete pets.
+A login and registration was also created and users logged in can only add, edit or delete pets.
 Application is hosted with Render.